gpalou4/TFM/README.md

 This repository contains three folders:

--Code --> All the R code used for the quality control of the data, MOFA integration and statistical / prediction analysis.
+-***Code** --> All the R code used for the quality control of the data, MOFA integration and statistical / prediction analysis.

--Manuscript --> Supplementary material of the manuscript
+-**Manuscript** --> Supplementary material of the manuscript

--Notes --> Weekly Notebook (not updated) for progress reviews.
+-**Notes** --> Weekly Notebook (not updated) for progress reviews.
 Started on 11/12/2019

+# Code

+The _Code_ folder is divided in the following structure:

+-QC:
+    -gene_expression
+    -methylation